 Wright observes that, although the world thinks it has justice on its side, in reality God has already given his own verdict, vindicating Jesus as the righteous one.
 All those who are ‘in Christ’ share in that verdict.
 This, Wright notes, comes very close to Paul’s doctrine of ‘justification by faith’.

-“He will prove the world wrong…concerning sin, because they do not believe in me” – or, ‘they refuse to believe in me’ (Brown). ‘shaming the world and convincing it of its own guilt, thus calling it to repentance.’
+“He will prove the world wrong…concerning sin, because they do not believe in me” – or, ‘they refuse to believe in me’ (Brown).
+The Spirit has a key role in ‘shaming the world and convincing it of its own guilt, thus calling it to repentance.’
 (Carson)

 ‘The Counsellor, when he came, would likewise convict them of their sin of unbelief, just as Jesus himself had done.
 The sin of unbelief, refusing to accept Jesus and his revelation, is extremely serious, because it is a rejection of the one God sent, his one and only Son (Jn 3:18).
 It is tantamount to a rejection of God himself.’
 (Kruse)